Kepnang2/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 A function that prints every other character of a string, starting with the first character, followed by a new line.
 #Task 7
 A function that prints half of a string, followed by a new line.
+#Task 8
+A function that prints n elements of an array of integers, followed by a new line.